Minsk agreements: General efficacy

+2016–2022: Steinmeier formula

+In 2016, the so-called Steinmeier Formula was heralded.
+Steinmeier appears to have used Russia's exclusion from the G8 as pressure.
+Steinmeier proposal "implicitly acknowledged, and [was] explicitly based on, the Kremlin’s military achievements" of 2014 and 2015.
+The Formula, proposed by both Russian and European diplomats, encouraged Ukraine to carry out elections in the territory controlled by Russia and to provide Russia-occupied territories with "special status".

+In 2019, Ukraine signed up to the Steinmeier formula, while President Zelenskyy clarified, in light of domestic criticism, that they were not capitulating and that special status would only be possible after elections would be held, but only after regaining control of Ukraine's eastern borders.

+In December 2019, Ukraine and Russia agreed to implement a "full and comprehensive ceasefire."
+The agreement followed prisoner swaps and the withdrawal of Ukrainian military in three areas.
+The two sides agreed to swap the remaining prisoners and disengage military forces in three additional regions.
+According to Zelensky there was also progress with the issue of gas exports.
+Russia and Ukraine could not agree on the issues of the withdrawal of Russian-backed troops and the elections in the separatist-held regions.

-In July 2020, Office of The President of Ukraine announced Leonid Kuchma will no longer take part in the work of the Trilateral Contact Group (TCG) on resolving the situation in Ukraine's east.
+In July 2020, Office of The President of Ukraine announced that Leonid Kuchma will no longer take part in the work of the Trilateral Contact Group (TCG) on resolving the situation in Ukraine's east.
 Leonid Kuchma met with Ukrainian President Volodymyr Zelensky on 28 July.

 In June 2021, U.S. President Joe Biden and Russian President Vladimir Putin "agreed to pursue diplomacy related to the Minsk agreement."

 A Normandy Format meeting was planned between Russia, Ukraine, Germany and France in Paris on 26 January 2022.
 Ukraine fulfilled Russia's condition for a meeting in Paris and decided to withdraw from Parliament the controversial draft law on the reintegration of the Crimea and Donbas region, because the law was contrary to the Minsk II.